 If you check “Click-Through Chat” you will be able to click on things behind the chat, for example a quest giver or vendor.

 If you check “Click-Through Chat Input”, you will be able to click on things behind the part of the chat where you would normally type into… so if you wanted to say hello in chat, you would not be able to click in the chat to, type, and instead would need to press ENTER on your keyboard to start typing.

-The first way is to increase the font size of the chat.
-The chat is the only feature in the game where you can increase the font size without resizing the box it is in.
-To increase the font size, right click the chat tab, and from the menu, roll your mouse over the word “Font size” – don’t click on it or it will close the menu lol.
-By default, the font size is 14, and you can bump it up all the way to 30.
+To increase the font size of the chat, right click the chat tab, and from the menu, roll your mouse over the word “Font size” – don’t click on the words “Font Size” or it will close the menu.
+By default, the font size is 14, and you can bump it up all the way to 60.

 If you are using a very large font size, I recommend to also drag the box that holds the chat text to be bigger.
 You can do this by hovering your mouse over the chat, then left click and drag the tiny triangular arrow located on the bottom right towards the bottom right of your screen.

-The second way to increase the size of the text in the chat window is through the Interface Editor.
-To open the Interface Editor, press ESC on your keyboard, and choose User Interface from the menu.
+The second way to increase the size of the text in the chat window is through the Global Scale setting in the Interface Editor, covered earlier in this guide.